 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy

 - Beef stew meat: You can also use beef shanks or lamb shanks.
 You can also use chicken thighs.
+Make it vegan and add extra yellow split peas and use vegetable broth.

 - Yellow split peas: If you do not have yellow split peas, you can omit this.
 Some people do not serve this dish with split peas.

 - Onion: A simple brown onion is all you need for this dish.
+You can also use white onions.

 - All purpose flour: I dust my meat with a little flour to help create a crust and thicken the stew.
 You can skip this or use rice flour, for a gluten-free option.

-- Seasonings: salt, pepper, ground cinnamon and turmeric.
+- Seasonings: Salt, pepper, ground cinnamon and turmeric.

 - Fresh tomatoes: I like to top my stew with cut rounds of tomatoes.
 You can use Roma or regular tomatoes.
 This is totally optional.